DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

 ![Credential and Proof Graphs](images/credential-graph.png "Credential and Proof Graphs")

 So, in the example above, Pat claims that she use to go to an Example University.
 This forms the **Credential Graph** for this claim.
 The Example University will be the only authority that can prove that claim.
-They are the Issuer of the identity data and provide the proof, using a mechanism defined in the Proof Graph.
+They are the Issuer of the identity data and provide the proof, using a mechanism defined in the **Proof Graph**.
+All of it is know as the **Verifiable Credential**.

 **Verifiable Presentations**
-When we present our Credential Graph to a service to seek authorisation to use it we only want to present the least amount of information to get access.
+When we present our **Verifiable Credential** to a service to seek authorisation to use it we only want to present the least amount of information to get access.
 For example, a person going into a bar only needs to prove he or she is 18.
 Their name, address and even date of birth is irrelevant to the information required by the service (in this case the bar service).
 Which is only whether they are 18 or over.
-Expressing only the portions of our Credential Graph that is appropriate to a given situation is known as [Verifiable Presentations][4].
+Expressing only the portions of our **Verifiable Credential** that is appropriate to a given situation is known as [Verifiable Presentations][4].

 ![Presentation, Credential and Proof Graphs](images/graphs.png "Presentation, Credential and Proof Graphs")

 So, in the example above, Pats claim of attending the Example University is verified by the University, but the only information Pat wishes to present to any service that requires proof of attendance is a simple Yes or No, to the question.
-The proof that Pat is telling the truth is validated through the Proof Graph.
+The proof that Pat is telling the truth is validated through the **Proof Graph**.
 No names, date of birth or any other personal identifiable information that would be subsequently stored in the services siloed repository!

 ### The network that provides the proof